Newbridge or Nowhere: Match

 Sky Sports had live broadcast rights for the game.

 Summary

 Kildare knocked Mayo out of the championship.
 It was Mayo's earliest championship exit since 2010.

 Outcome

 Kildare qualified for the Super 8s by beating Fermanagh in the next game.
 But they finished bottom of Group 1 with no points.

 Legacy

 In August 2018, it was announced that St Conleth's Park was to get a facelift.
+Renovations were finally completed in 2024 including a new, 3,000-seat main stand and LED floodlights; final capacity of the rebuilt St Conleth's stands at 15,000.

 An episode of Scannal was broadcast on the TV in 2021 dedicated to "Newbridge or Nowhere".
 The phrase "Newbridge or Nowhere" was still referenced in articles in the Irish Independent up to 2019 and 2022.

 A similar dispute involving Antrim's entitlement to a home game against the then All-Ireland champion Armagh during the 2025 Ulster Senior Football Championship was referred to as "Corrigan or Nowhere"; it lasted for much longer than the original.